omniti-labs/circonus-cookbook/README.md

 Optional.
 Lets you define circonus check bundles, metrics, and rules via the node's attributes.
 See the 'Cookbook Attributes' section for details on the expected attribute structure.

+### `circonus::broker`

+Installs an enterprise broker.
+This requires Java to be pre-installed, so we recommend the 'java' cookbook be included in the node run_list.
+We don't explicitly depend on the cookbook, however, to ensure that java is not dropped on nodes that do not need it.

 ## Resources

 ### circonus_check_bundle